 Activities: Administration and support, Practical, Working with visitors

-Your role will be to work closely with Canal & River Trust staff to lead and support volunteers aged 16 to 25 in the use of the Desmond Family Canoe Trail, to design and deliver an activity programme based on the needs of the local community, promote the canal, trail and towpath as a way of connecting communities and to increase and provide opportunities for young people to engage in healthier active lifestyles promoting improved health and well-being benefits
+Your role will be to work closely with hub leaders and Canal & River Trust staff to lead and support volunteers aged 16 to 25 and community members in the use of the Desmond Family Canoe Trail, to support the design and delivery of activity programmes based on the needs of the local community, promoting the canal, trail and towpath as a way of connecting communities and increasing opportunities for young people to engage in healthier active lifestyles promoting improved health and well-being benefits.

 • Out of pocket expenses – in line with the CRT expense policy

 • Opportunity to develop and use meaningful skills